jhakuy/Random-Quote-Generator/README.md

 In this section, we will create an asynchronous function that will fetch the quotes from an external API, update the apiQuotes array, and then call the newQuote function.
 The code for this section will also be provided at the bottom of this section but try to do it yourself first!

-- Create a new asynchronus function called getQuotes
+- Create a new `asynchronus` function called `getQuotes`.
-- Call the loading() function
+- Call the `loading()` function
-- Create a new variable called apiURL and set it to this URL 'https://jacintodesign.github.io/quotes-api/data/quotes.json'.
+- Create a new variable called apiURL and set it to this URL `'https://jacintodesign.github.io/quotes-api/data/quotes.json'`.
-- Create a try and catch block
+- Create a `try-and-catch` block.
+- Inside the try block, create a new variable called `response` and set is equal to the await keyword and fetch the data from the apiUrl.
+- Assign the apiQuotes variable to the actual JSON data which can be done with `await response.json()`.
+- Call the newQuote() function.
-- Inside the try block
+- Put `error` inside the catch parameter and leave the block empty.

 **Vocabulary**
 1. Async Function (async):